AyakuraYuki/cloudflare-shorten-worker/README.md

 ### Visit / Redirect

-By visit `https://example.com/AbxY` in browser, if the key is correct, you will be redirected to the actual link.
+By visiting `https://example.com/AbxY` in browser, if the key is correct, you will be redirected to the actual link.

 ### Save URL